TheJavaCoder/TicTacToe/README.md

 ## Goal of the Project:

-To create a networked tic-tac-toe game with an authoritative server and thin client.
+To create a networked tic-tac-toe game with an authoritative server and thin client with game history.

+### __Authors__:

+    - Mike Webb (Networking Client Side and Server Side / Threading)
+    - Thanh Nguyen (Java FX Client Side UI / AccessDB Server side implementation)
+    - Bailey Costello (Project Management / Java FX Server UI & Database abstraction)

 ### *Requirements*:
+(Please explore the directories for more information related to the different components)

 * Server with multi-threading
   * A tic-tac-toe class
-  * Server thread manager
   * An AccessDB with 2 tables
-    * __To Be Determined (Waiting on professor)__
+    * User table (storing names and unique ids)
+    * GameHistory table (storing user_id, opponent_id, date, and result)

 * Client using JavaFX
   * __To Be Determined (Waiting on professor)__